 The following instructions assume an IP PBX running Connect has already been installed.
-See Installing the Virtual Connect Edge Gateway Softwarefor EGW installation information before proceeding.
+See Installing the Virtual Connect Edge Gateway Software on page 15for EGW installation information before proceeding.

-- 1. Launch Connect Director. - 2.
-Click Appliances/Servers > Platform Equipment.
+1. Launch Connect Director.

+- 2. Click Appliances/Servers > Platform Equipment.
 This page provides access to the Platform Equipment list.
 The list is displayed in alphabetical order. - 3.
 In the upper-right corner of the Platform Equipment page, select New.
 The General page displays.
 Select Virtual Edge Gateway from the Hardware type drop-down list.

-Configuring the Connect Edge Gateway
+5.2 Configuring the Connect Edge Gateway